kiboschool/course-mathematical-thinking/src/lessons/propositional-logic/propositions.md

 If we deal with multiple propositions, we carry on in alphabetical order, so our second proposition is \\(Q\\), then \\(R\\), etc.

 ### Programming 1 connection:
-As you start progressing in programming 1, you will encounter boolean variables - variables that can either be True or False.
+In programming 1 you encountered boolean variables - variables that can either be True or False.
 You can effectively apply everything we learn about propositions in this course to boolean variables in programming!

-*As an aside, we will include sections like this whenever a topic we cover is strongly related to something you are learning in programming 1!*

 ## Atomic sentences